vortex-exoplanet/VIP/readme.rst

 Documentation
 =============
-VIP tutorials (Jupyter notebook) was removed from the main VIP repository.
+VIP tutorial (Jupyter notebook) was removed from the main VIP repository.
 It will be updated and released in a separate repository.
 Documentation in HTML and PDF will be produced when VIP paper is published.